promptfoo/promptfoo/site/docs/providers/custom-api.md

 This command will evaluate the prompts using the custom API provider and save the results to the specified CSV file.

-A full working example is available in the [examples directory](https://github.com/promptfoo/promptfoo/tree/main/examples/custom-provider).
+Full working examples of a [custom provider](https://github.com/promptfoo/promptfoo/tree/main/examples/custom-provider) and [custom provider embeddings](https://github.com/promptfoo/promptfoo/tree/main/examples/custom-provider-embeddings) are available in the [examples directory](https://github.com/promptfoo/promptfoo/tree/main/examples).

 ## Multiple instances of the same provider